 10. Resume for job application

 Applying for a job within your school?
-It is obvious that loads of students including you would apply and you may have to include attractive section headers to get the desired recognition.
+It is obvious that loads of high school student including you would apply and you may have to include attractive section headers to get the desired recognition.

-In the following template, you can notice sections like responsible and motivated, job-specific knowledge, communication skills, and qualifications with respective points under each section.
+In the following high school resume template, you can notice sections like responsible and motivated, job-specific knowledge, communication and soft skills, and qualifications with respective points under each section.

 Having loads of experience but do not know how to put them rightly?
 Here is one detailed resume format that teaches you to sort out experiences, skills, and professional associations.

-Should you apply for a technical position, you need to highlight professional associations and conferences in your resume.
+Should you apply for a technical position, you need to highlight professional associations and conferences in your high school student resume.
 These will increase the chances of getting recognized.

 How to create a perfect high school resume?